AnykeyNL/OCI-AutoScale/README.md

 - run the following commands:
   - wget https://raw.githubusercontent.com/AnykeyNL/OCI-AutoScale/master/install.sh
   - bash install.sh
+- If this is the first time you are using the Autoscaling script, go to the OCI-Autoscale directory and run the following command:
+  - python3 CreateNameSpaces.py

 The Install script will configure the time zone to European Central Time (CET).
 If you want to operate in a difference timezone, run the command:
 - sudo timedatectl set-timezone Europe/Amsterdam